 - Tsurugi (剣): The oldest type of Japanese sword, this was essentially a copy of the Chinese jian.
-Straight-bladed and double-edged, it did not resemble a katana at all.
+Straight-bladed and double-edged, it resembles more of a European longsword than a katana.

-- Tachi (太刀): Large, curved sword similar to a katana, but longer and more deeply curved, and worn with the edge down.
+- Tachi (太刀): A large, curved sword similar to a katana, but longer and more deeply curved, and worn suspended by cords from the waist with the edge facing down.
 This was the katana-equivalent that was in use throughout most of the medieval period in Japan.
 Tachi are usually longer and more curved than katana, and also tempered harder than katana.
 This was somewhat an Achilles heel against the Mongols - the samurai complained their blades tended to chip against the Mongol armour.

 - Katana (刀): Shorter and not as curved as the tachi, the katana was introduced in the Muromachi period (mostly analogous to the Sengoku-jidai) in response to weapons control regulations that restricted the length of swords that could be carried.
-Most tachi were shortened into katana in response to the new laws (rather unfortunately, since there were a lot of very famous tachi that got modified), and new swords produced during the period were made with less and different zori (curvature) to reflect their wearer's greater likelihood of drawing and using them on foot in a duel than from a horse on a battlefield.
-Worn with the edge up.
+Most tachi were shortened into katana in response to the new laws (rather unfortunately, since there were a lot of very famous tachi that got modified), and new swords produced during the period were made with less and different curvature to reflect their wearer's greater likelihood of drawing and using them on foot in a duel than from a horse on a battlefield.
+Worn thrust through the waist sash with the cutting edge facing up.
 The uchigatana is the most common type of katana.